Musicians often fall into ruts when relying exclusively on Western scales and sounds.

 The fifth mode of the harmonic minor scale, Phrygian dominant provides the exotic ambience heard in Al Di Meola’s “Egyptian Danza” and Iron Maiden’s “Powerslave.”
 The G-rooted (G-Ab-B-C-D-Eb-F) lick in FIGURE 4 combines slurred note groupings with static open-string drones to create a distinctly Egyptian sound.
 Make sure you pay close attention to the fret-hand shifts here.
 Measure 1 is played in 3rd position, while measure 2 dips into 1st position.

 The Gypsy scale differs from the Phrygian dominant by using a major rather than a minor 7th for additional color.
 Both the Phrygian dominant and the Gypsy scale provide excellent soloing options over chord progressions containing major chords a half step apart.
 For example, try playing the E Gypsy scale over an E-F vamp.
-The E-rooted (E-F-G#-A-B-C-D#) riff in FIGURE 5 calls to mind Rainbow’s “Gates of Babylon,” on which Ritchie Blackmore takes the listener on a magic carpet ride by way of the Gypsy scale.
+The E-rooted (E-F-G#-A-B-C-D#) riff in FIGURE 5 calls to mind Rainbow’s “Gates of Babylon."
 Be sure to palm-mute the 6th string throughout, so that the above melodic line really comes across.

 If you’ve been searching for a cool scale to play over a minor(maj7) chord, then the Hungarian minor scale is just what you need.
 The majority of the A Hungarian minor (A-B-C-D#-E-F-G#) passage in FIGURE 6 is rooted in 7th position, with the exception of the closing chromatic phrase, which sits in 11th position.
 In learning this figure, you might want to first isolate the 16th-note slur on beat 3 of bar 4.
 To get this legato turn to sound as smoothly as possible, use your 2nd, 3rd and 1st fingers, respectively, on frets 12, 13 and 11.